In This Section

 - Click on “Math Placement Test”.

-- There are two assignments listed: Calculator-Based Algebra and Calculator-Based Calculus Readiness.
+- There are two assignments listed: Calculator-Based Algebra (Form 1E) and Calculator-Based Calculus Readiness (Form 1C).
 All students must take the Calculator-Based Algebra Test.
-Please read the policies for the test.
-This test is 50 minutes and you cannot save your work.
+This test is 50 minutes, and you cannot save your work.
 Once you begin the test, you must complete it within the 50-minute time period.
 Remember, you cannot go back to a skipped question or change an answer.

 - When you are finished, you will see your score.
 The score on the Calculator-Based Algebra Test will determine which mathematics course you will be placed in.
 It will also determine if you can take the Calculator-Based Calculus Readiness Test.